fwahid/alpha_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is essentially a forum in which users are able to post tech related articles.
+They are able to create a new account with a login and password from whcih they post article URLs and review posts made by others.

-* Ruby version
+* Ruby version - 2.4.1

 * System dependencies